 The first thing I do to establish classroom culture is introduce Quality Quentin, our class mascot.
 I tell my students that he is here to help us with quality behavior.
 My students take turns bringing Quentin home each day.
 They know that they need to act like a quality student in order to take him home.
 He also has a journal that the students write in when they take him home.
 They love writing about what they do with Quentin!
 They also enjoy sharing his adventures with their classmates every morning.
 The children love to add books and other trinkets to Quentin’s bag.
 They love seeing what new treasure shows up because they know that they will be able to interact with these items when it is their turn to take Quentin home.

 This child enjoys reading about what he did with Quentin.

-Scholastic has a fantastic article about how a class mascot can even motivate children to write.
 When Quentin goes home with a quality student, they write about him in his journal.
 They get excited about their interactions with the class mascot and want to write about them, or at least draw them.

-Eduplace has an activity on how to involve the students in creating a class mascot.
+Better Lesson has an activity on how to involve the students in creating a class mascot.
 This involves creativity and critical thinking.
 It would be an awesome way to make the experience more fun for the older students.